google/skia-buildbot/golden/go/tracestore/bt_tracestore/BIGTABLE.md

 option maps, using less RAM on decoding.

 The rows have the same names as their trace counterparts, with the exception of the type (and column family).
-When reading them, we only care about the most recent one per trace.
-We keep the older ones around for simplicity.
+We only read the most recent cell value, which corresponds to the latest commit.
+There is a garbage collection policy that will clean up older cell values over time.

 An example row for encoded ParamSet ",0=1,1=3,3=0," on tile 0 (assume shard calculates to be 7) would be: